-We continue to be excited about this partnership with INFORMS, our field's preeminent professional society, to provide a link to these 28 articles describing spectacular applications of management science.
-INFORMS is a learned professional society for students, academics, and practitioners in quantitative and analytical fields.
+We continue to be excited about this partnership with INFORMS, our field's preeminent professional society, to provide a link to each of these articles describing spectacular applications of management science.
+INFORMS is a learned professional society for students, academics, and practitioners in analytics, operations research, and management science.
 Information about INFORMS journals, meetings, job bank, scholarships, awards, and teaching materials is available at www.informs.org.